Your donation will make a difference!

 If you are interested in donating an item or service or becoming a sponsor of this high-visibility event, please contact Esther Greenberg at 410-559-3545.

 The JCC is also planning an exciting new cultural festival or Community Block Party to take place on Sunday, June 8, 2014 at the Owings Mills campus.
 The purpose is to bring together members of the community for a day of music, indoor and outdoor cultural activities, child-friendly entertainment, and arts & crafts vendors—all through a Jewish lens.
 The day will end with a wonderful family music concert.
-The funds raised will support JCC need-based scholarships to enable children and teens to participate in JCC programs including Early Childhood, Camp Milldale, Special Needs Programs, JCC Maccabi, and Kids Center.
+The funds raised will support JCC need-based scholarships to enable children and teens to participate in JCC programs including Early Childhood, Special Needs Programs, JCC Maccabi, and Kids Center.

 For more information on sponsorships or to make a contribution please contact Esther Greenberg, or you can donate online today.